Joao4569/farm_fresh/README.md

 2. While testing Django allauth I found this error in the terminal window: `TypeError: argument of type 'PosixPath' is not iterable`, I found a solution to the issue on [Stackoverflow](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable) by making use of the `os.path.join()` method on the default database name value.

 3. While creating the products models and attempting to make migrations I recieved the following error from the terminla window : `(fields.E210) Cannot use ImageField because Pillow is not installed.` - **RESOLVED** by installing Pillow.

+4. While testing the product detail template I found that on a small mobile device the empty header container wasn't pushing the top of the page down to the bottom of the main site header - **RESOLVED** by adding another 3 media queries in the base.css file in order to push the body down on mobile devies due to the slightly different layout used.

 ## Unfixed Bugs